The 2021 event will take place on Saturday 9th October 2021.

 - Camping is available on Friday night at Cartmel (£10) and Saturday for those who finish late or have a long journey home after the race.
 To confirm camping on the Friday / Saturday night is for tents and short wheel base campers (e.g. VW T4 / T5’s) it is not suitable for larger camper vans or motor homes.
 Vehicles longer than 5m are not permitted on site.
 Campsite must be clear by 9.00am Sunday morning.

-- The coach will leave Cartmel at 5.45am prompt.
+- The coaches will leave Cartmel at 5.45am prompt.
 Faffers and the constipated will not be waited for.

-- The coach transfer needs to be booked as an extra £10 and needs to be done by the 8th September
+- The coach transfer needs to be booked as an extra at a cost £10 and needs to be done by the 10th September

-- We will also have registration available at the Caldbeck Parish Hall – 6.30am to 7.30am, the hall is approx 500m from the start – this will only be available to people who cannot make it to Cartmel.
+- On Saturday morning registration will be available at the Caldbeck Parish Hall – 6.30am to 7.30am, the hall is approx 500m from the start – this will only be available to people who cannot make it to Cartmel.
 Use the contact form to let Lisa know in advance so we can have your pack and tracker ready.

 - If bringing a vehicle to Caldbeck please park responsibly following marshals advice and not in front of driveways – being late or “I’ll only be 5 mins” is not a valid reason..